GMS6804-master/assignment/rbase_asciinema/readme.md

 <!-- blank line -->
 ## Learning Objectives:
  - pull a [r-base docker image](https://hub.docker.com/_/r-base?tab=description) from DockerHub
- - download ~/assignment/rbase_asciinema repository from Github
+ - download ~/assignment/repository from Github
  - run the r-base container via docker
  - create a new container that modifies the r-base image using a dockerfile
  - save new docker container to dockerhub